 Veterans with Cancer (VwC) has been actively reaching out to veterans through its website and Facebook page to increase awareness and to provide helpful information concerning chemical exposure.
 To assist in their awareness efforts VwC has distributed the attached posters to Legion Branches to inform their members.
 As well VwC has recently been the subject of an article in the Esprit de Corps magazine.
-Future Awareness activities involve a speaking tour and veteran's workshops aimed at informing veterans of the service-relationship of many cancers.
+Future Awareness activities involve a potential speaking tour and veteran's workshops aimed at informing veterans of the service-relationship of many cancers.

-In regard to its Advocacy efforts VwC has had discussions with Bureau of Pension Advocates (BPA) concerning systemic barriers.
-As well, we recently met with the Chis McNeil, Chair of VRAB in Halifax.
+In regard to its Advocacy efforts VwC has had discussions with BPA concerning systemic barriers and recently met with the Chair of VRAB in Halifax.
 As a result of that meeting the VwC directors have been invited to present at a three-day training session for VRAB members in Charlottetown this October.
-In addition the VwC directors will be participating in a Teams meeting with the Veterans Ombud later this month.
+VwC has been in touch with MP Blake Richards, Vice-Chair, Standing Committee on Veterans Affairs who was supportive of our efforts.
 We have also had discussions with the Chair of the National Council of Veteran Organizations (NCVA).
 As a result of those discussions the NCVA has added VwC's advocacy for change to their legislative agenda for this year with the objective of encouraging an amendment to the Veterans Well-Being Act to bring it up to the standard set by the American PACT Act.
-Future advocacy plans involve a series of personalized, individual appeals to Members of Parliament this Fall drawing attention for the need for legislative improvements.
+Future advocacy plans involve a possible presentation to the Standing Committee on Veterans Affairs and a series of individual appeals to Members of Parliament this Fall.